-The PSC internship has the following training elements:
+The PSC internship has the following training components:

-Weekly Didactic Training: All interns attend three-hour, weekly didactic sessions.
-Didactic training offers the interns opportunities to socialize with peers, as well as to learn about a wide variety of evidenced-based practices, and contemporary issues from experts and specialists serving in the Bay Area.
+Weekly Didactic Training: All interns attend a three-hour, weekly didactic training offering interns the opportunity to learn about a wide variety of evidenced-based practices and contemporary issues from experts and specialists serving in the Bay Area.

-Competency Development: Didactic trainings at the beginning of the year focus on the core competencies that are emphasized by the training program (i.e., professionalism; reflective practice and self-care; scientific knowledge and methods; relationships; individual and cultural diversity; ethical and legal standards; interdisciplinary systems; assessment; intervention; consultation; research and evaluation; supervision; and advocacy).
-More advances topics related to competencies are emphasized as the year progresses.
+Competency Development: Didactic trainings at the beginning of the year focus on the core competencies that are emphasized by the training program (i.e., research; ethical and legal standards; individual and cultural diversity; professional values, attitudes, and behaviors; communication and interpersonal skills; assessment; intervention; supervision; and consultation and interprofessional/interdisciplinary skills).
+More advanced topics related to competencies are emphasized as the year progresses.

-Evidenced-Based Practices and Contemporary Issues: During the internship year, students receive didactics in evidence-based practices related to treatment approaches (such as CBT) and working with specific populations (such veterans, elderly, severely mentally ill, etc.).
-Issues related to practice, such as suicide assessment and working with defiant patients, are also explored.
+Evidenced-Based Practices and Contemporary Issues: During the internship year, students receive didactics in evidence-based practices related to treatment approaches (e.g. psychodynamic theory, CBT, group therapy) and working with specific populations (e.g. children, adolescents, diversity factors, complex trauma, etc.).
+Issues related to clinical practice, such as suicide assessment and working with defiant patients, are also discussed.

 Other Training Opportunities